decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 ### What else can we do with the additivity of polynomial secret sharing?

+#### Unpredictable randomness

 One of the main uses of additivity of polynomial secret sharing is for generating **unpredictable randomness**.
 By adding $f+1$ secret sharings of *uniformly random secrets*, we can guarantee that the adversary cannot predict the sum!

 This idea is a key ingredient to many [Distributed Key Generation protocols](https://arxiv.org/pdf/2102.09041.pdf), efficient [Randomized Consensus protocols](https://eprint.iacr.org/2006/065.pdf), and the core of [Secure Multi Party Computation](https://eprint.iacr.org/2011/136.pdf).

+#### Degree reduction for MPC

 As we will see in later posts, additivity and the linearity of interpolation are the key enablers for building interactive MPC multiplication protocols from addition protocols - once addition and multiplication are both possible, the sky is the limit.

+While addition is possible, multiplication has the annoying property that the degree of the secret increases.
+The solution is to run a *degree reduction* protocol after each multiplication gate.
+The degree reduction is simply a protocol that uses the additively of polynomials to compute a linear combination using the Lagrange coefficients.
+So given a secret shared polynomial of degree $2f$, each party can share its share as a polynomial of degree $f$ and the linear combination (using the degree $2f$ Lagrange coefficients) produces a degree $f$ polynomial that shares the same secret as the original degree $2f$ one!

 ### Notes